Update Link Record §

 This does not actually update a linked record on the blockchain.
+Blockchain records cannot be changed.
 Instead, it creates a new linked record that prevents any further updates to the previous linked record, although it can still be queried for its status and content.
 Each linked record can only be updated once.
 To update the new linked record, a further new linked record must be created using the returned location of this linked record.

 1. The record owner selects any encoders (usually the same ones as previously used) and salt to use

-2. The record owner updates a link record via nChain Event
+2. The record owner updates a link record via Event

-3. nChain Event encodes the record as specified to produce a fingerprint
+3. Event encodes the record as specified to produce a fingerprint

 4. The fingerprint is written to the blockchain, updating the previous link location